Connection to the main grid

 Important information on the main grid connection required from the customer is the customer’s contact information, basic information on the connection and a potential location, information on the transformer and branch line, detailed location information, and main grid information (sent by Fingrid to the customer), Power of electricity consumption and/or production of a connection, turbine type and power, connection point location on the map, and the estimated implementation schedule for the project.

 If you’re planning a connection to the main grid, please contact our customer service.
-Please fill in the form available on our Finnish web-site.
+Please fill in the information in Fingrid's map service (in Finnish).

 During the connection planning phase, the customer compiles detailed plans for its connection and delivers them along with the other necessary technical data to Fingrid for review.
 Planning should be started well in advance in projects where connection requires a transmission line which is constructed by the customer.
 The information required from the customer in the planning phase are a substation layout and elevation drawing, single line diagram, realisation of energy metering, earthing system, coordinates, information on the transformer and the branch line, information on the relay protection and communication link.
 To support the customer in planning, Fingrid provides information about the short-circuit current and earth fault current as well as the basic requirements for the protection system.
 The customer is responsible for the installation work for its substation equipment and the specification of their technical values.